dps923/winter2020/graded-work/assign4-professor.md

 To prepare for either choice, create a new standard view controller for the food item "add new" pattern.
 Most of its code can be copied from the add meal controller and then edited, or you can write it from scratch.

-It needs a `Meal` property (to hold a passed-in meal object), because we must set the relation between an existing meal and the food items we are adding.
+It needs a `Meal` property.
+When the controller loads, create a new meal object.
+Why?
+We must set the relation between an existing meal and the food items will add soon.
+However, please note that you must delete the meal object if the user taps the cancel button - you don't want to save partially-configured objects that are not desired.

-> We'll do this in two phases.
+> You can do this task in two phases.
 > Phase 1, we'll hand-type the food consumed item details.
 > Phase 2, we'll get the data from the web API.

-Preview images:
+Here are some preview images to guide you:

 Food item list before searching.
 Notice the "add" button (`+`), which modally presents a scene with data entry fields.

 <img class="border1" src="images/a4-prototype-food-search-1-start.png" alt="Search 1">

 Enter food description and brand owner.
 The idea is that a user can hand-enter the info, or use the search feature.
 The food item name is required, but the brand owner is optional.
 If you do not know any brand owner values, leave that field empty, and then look at the results for ideas.
 Then run the search again, and include a brand owner value.
+Remember, when you segue to the search scene, you must pass in these two values (food item name, brand owner).

 <img class="border1" src="images/a4-prototype-food-search-2-setup.png" alt="Search 2">

 After "Search" button tapped, a list appears.
 This implements the new-to-you ["select list" pattern](/notes/select-list-webapi) that you learned in class during [Week 11](/notes/week11) of the course.
-(Yes, it's supported by code examples etc.)
+(Yes, it's supported by code examples etc.) For best results, add the web API request code to the controller's load method.

 <img class="border1" src="images/a4-prototype-food-search-3-list.png" alt="Search 3">